karthik/rdrop2/README.md

 # ******** WARNING ********
 # Losing this file will give anyone
 # complete control of your Dropbox account
+# You can then revoke the rdrop2 app from your
+# dropbox account and start over.
 # ******** WARNING ********
 # read it back with readRDS
 token <- readRDS("droptoken.rds")